Easter 2026 at Severn

-Before Jesus started his life-changing work to show this to people, he spent weeks in the desert, relying and feeding only on words from his Father.
+Before Jesus started his work to show people the life that could beat death, he spent weeks in the desert, relying and feeding only on words from his Father.

 Lent is a season of preparation for Easter where we can choose to do something similar.
 Some people give up food or something else significant, and find that this shapes their experiences with God and life.
 We've had a couple of podcast chats about this.